joeygrable94/textlines.js/README.md

 # textlines.js
-a javascript framework for taking textarea input, and analyzing the lines, word, count, etc.
+A javascript framework for taking textarea input, and analyzing the lines word count and character count.